nest/nest-simulator/doc/guides/connection_management.rst

 model is given, only connections with this synapse type are returned.
 Any combination of source, target and model parameters is permitted.
-Each connection id is a 5-tuple or, if available, a NumPy array with the following five entries: source-gid, target-gid, target-thread, synapse-id, port.
+Each connection id is a 5-tuple or, if available, a NumPy array with the following five entries: source-node_id, target-node_id, target-thread, synapse-id, port.

 The result of ``GetConnections`` can be given as an argument to the